-Example of an effective in-station Message Board display showing critical incident information and mapping with turn by turn directions for an active station alert
+Example of an effective in-station Message Board display showing critical incident information and mapping with turn-by-turn directions for an active station alert

 - Rip-and-run printers provide hard copies of dispatched information and CAD notes, if available, to responding units, eliminating the need to call back in if an alert was missed, thus saving time and clearing the dispatch channel.
 Unlike other types of alerts, printed copies travel with the first responders as they board their vehicles. - Touch-screen controls give responders fast, easy access to information, and the ability to effortlessly interact with the system.
-Faster access translates to a faster response. - Two-way messaging with acknowledgment and real-time communications provide live dispatcher interaction (dispatcher to station and station to dispatch) and ensure private and secure communications. - Camera and doorbell controls allow for emergency notifications to happen at the fire station door.
+Faster access translates to a faster response. - Camera and doorbell controls allow for emergency notifications to happen at the fire station door.
 It could be someone utilizing the station as a safe haven zone, or looking for help for a medical emergency happening nearby.
 An integrated camera, doorbell and microphone system enables two-way dialog with the person(s) standing outside a station.
 The system also provides a video feed into the station and back to the communications center.
-Any caller to the fire station can get immediate assistance, either from station personnel who can get a "visual" on the caller, or from the communications center if station personnel may be away or occupied.

-Zone control ensures that only those units or individuals required for response are alerted
+Any caller to the fire station can get immediate assistance, either from station personnel who can get a "visual" on the caller, or from the communications center if station personnel may be away or occupied. - Zone control ensures that only those units or individuals required for response are alerted.
+The automated system alerts only the stations that must receive the alert so that other stations are not unnecessarily disturbed.
+Within a station, the system can be configured so that the entire station activates for a call or only specific areas of a station activate based on pre-configured criteria in the system, creating a more efficient and seamless response.